-Professor John Hayball is Professor of Immunology at the School of Pharmacy and Medical Science, University of South Australia, and Chief Scientific Officer of Sementis Ltd, a privately held Adelaide-based vaccines biotechnology company.
-He leads a research team with diverse multidisciplinary capabilities ranging from basic organic, physical and protein chemistry, through to molecular and cellular biology, immunology, virology and vaccinology.
-Professor Hayball has expertise in immunological tolerance and immunity and the development of new immuno- and biotherapeutics using cutting edge genetic engineering technologies.
+Professor John Hayball is Professor of Immunology at the School of Pharmacy and Medical Science, University of South Australia, and Chief Scientific Officer of Sementis Ltd. He leads a research team with diverse multidisciplinary capabilities ranging from basic organic, physical and protein chemistry, through to molecular and cellular biology, immunology, virology and vaccinology, and regulated biopharmaceutical manufacturing.
+Professor Hayball has expertise in immunological tolerance and immunity and the development of new immuno- and biotherapeutics using genetic engineering and biomanufacturing technologies.
 Professor Hayball provides expertise in the fields of infectious diseases, vaccinology and immunology.

 Dr Marisa Herson is an Associate Professor (Hons) in Bioethics at Deakin University.
 As a retired Plastic Surgeon, specialised in burn care and in human tissue banking with a Doctorate degree in skin bioengineering, Dr Herson maintains an interest in all fields of Medical Products of Human Origin and has contributed via diverse advisory roles and commissioned work in national and international projects.
 She is the Chair of the Eye and Tissue Advisory Committee of the Australian Organ and Tissue Authority, a member of the Biotherapeutics Association of Australasia Executive Council, a member of the WHO Advisory Panel on Human Cell, Tissue and Organ Transplantation and of the WHO Taskforce on Human Organ and Tissue Donation and Transplantation, a member of the Canadian Hema-Quebec Scientific and Medical Advisory Committee and a technical expert of the ICCBBA - ISBT128 ITTAG.
 Dr Herson provides expertise in the field of tissue products, cellular therapies including tissue engineering and clinical expertise.